It seems there is more interest in sunsets than sunrises.

 She

-kiss had worn off—a temporary spell used to replace sorrowful memories with
+off—a temporary spell used to replace sorrowful memories with sweet dreams—and

 Angelle